 This can be handled in a similar way to the order processing feature.
 We’ll add new concert reviews to another queue and have an Azure Function that retrieves those concert reviews from the queue.
 Then it will store the reviews in SQL Database so they can be displayed on the website.

 All right, now we have all the functionality we need, but we can add some more services to make our app better.

 First, we can add Azure Cache for Redis and use it to cache concert information.
 This will make searches faster when customers are looking for concerts.

 Another important way to make our app faster is to use the Azure Content Delivery Network.
-It'll cache our website static files, so they'll come up faster when customers access our site.
+It’ll cache our website’s static files so they’ll come up faster when customers access our site.

-To ensure that our app is functioning properly, we can use the application insight service.
+To ensure that our app is functioning properly, we can use the Application Insights service.
 It takes care of monitoring the app and alerting us if there are issues.
 It also provides us with analytics to help diagnose issues and to understand how users are interacting with our app.

-This brings up the pricing calculator, which is a really handy feature for estimating the price of nearly any Azure service.
-I'm going to click the "Collapse all button" so we can see a summary of all the costs.
+This brings up the Pricing Calculator, which is a really handy feature for estimating the price of nearly any Azure service.
+I’m going to click the “Collapse all button” so we can see a summary of all of the costs.
 The total is up here.
-It's around $900 per month for everything.
+It’s around $900 per month for everything.

-If you look through the breakdown of the price, you might be surprised to see that app service is not the number one cost on this list.
-Considering that it hosts the core application, it seems like it should have the highest cost.
-But actually Azure Active Directory, B2C, and Azure Cognitive Search are higher.
-That's a bit misleading, though, because this pricing example only includes app service hosting in one region.
-If we want to host the app in multiple regions and use traffic manager to make it more responsive for users around the world, then we'll pay at least this much for each region, which would easily make app service the most expensive component.
+If you look through the breakdown of the price, you might be surprised to see that App Service is not the #1 cost on this list.
+Considering that it hosts the core application, it seems like it should have the highest cost, but actually Azure Active Directory B2C and Azure Cognitive Search are higher.
+That’s a bit misleading, though, because this pricing example only includes App Service hosting in one region.
+If we want to host the app in multiple regions and use Traffic Manager to make it more responsive for users around the world, then we’ll pay at least this much for each region, which would easily make App Service the most expensive component.

 And that’s it for designing a solution.